ChrisDeFreitas/guitarjoe/README.md

   --- root (first button) border color = blue
   --- store frets in Fretoboard.state.fretSelect[]
   --- should other button colors change to indicate new state?
-  --- selScale displays only scales with selected notes
+  --- selScale displays only scales with selected notes (becomes scale finder)
-  --- selChord displays only chords with selected notes
+  --- selChord displays only chords with selected notes (becomes chord finder)
-  --- selInterval displays only intervals not selected
+  --- selInterval displays only intervals not selected (becomes scale/chord builder)
 - add Inversions:
 -- can this be integrated with Chord selection
 -- perhaps integrate with scale to highlight inversion?